The Squam Lakes Association's 2021 Annual Meeting will be conducted digitally via Zoom Webinar on Saturday August 7th.

 Annalee Ableson, Secretary

 Annalee has been fortunate to spend her summers on a lake: first as a camper at a girl’s camp in Vermont, then as a parent watching her children learn to swim, waterski and sail on Lake Winnipesaukee and now as a grandparent watching her four young grandchildren bond together as they share all the joys and beauty that Squam Lake has to offer.
 Squam Lake is important to everyone in her family.
 It is where they spend several months each year and stories and memories concerning their experiences at the lake dominate much of their conversation for the remaining months of the year.
-Eight years ago Annalee, Mark and their younger son, Richard moved to Squam because they had seen first hand how Lake Winnipesaukee had changed.
+Thirteen years ago Annalee, Mark and their younger son, Richard moved to Squam because they had seen first hand how Lake Winnipesaukee had changed.
 One could no longer safely do many of the activities such as kayaking, wind surfing, and waterskiing and children could no longer enjoy the freedom of riding a small Whaler to explore nooks and crannies of the lake.
 Last year their older son, Stuart, joined the rest of the family on Squam.
 Annalee has been president of parents associations at schools and colleges her children attended and most recently was a co-chairman of the McGill University capital campaign.
 She has a research Ph.D. in psycholinguistics and a law degree with a specialty in health law.
 Annalee has been a contract lawyer and a board member in the Abelson family businesses.
 She appreciates the integration of science and regulation and supports controlled use of the lake and environmental education to protect the pristine nature of Squam Lake for future generations.

 Confirm Renewing Directors for three year terms